jasonrhodes/filmbot/README.md

 ### Authentication

-1. You'll need a Google credentials file.
+You'll need a Google credentials file.
 I got one following these steps:

 https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication?id=service-account

-2. Create a directory called SECRETS in the root of this directory (it will be auto gitignored)

-3. Move your service account key file (.json) into the SECRETS directory, named google-credentials.json (it will also be auto gitignored, I promise!)
+#### Storing and accessing your credentials file

+There are several options:

-Note: you can also pass in the path to your json file via `--credsFile` in the CLI tool if you don't want to move it into the repo.
+- Pass in the path to your json credentials file via `--credsFile` in the CLI tool when running commands
+- Create a directory called SECRETS in the root of this directory and move your service account key file (.json) into the SECRETS directory, named google-credentials.json (everything in this directory is in .gitignore)
+- Export a system env variable called FILMBOT_JSON_CREDS_PATH that contains the absolute path to your credentials file.

 ### Dependencies